 Reward based training should always be the first line of defense for training good behavior.
 It is the best option even for stopping poor behavior.

 However, non-painful properly given punishments are a viable option under certain circumstances.
 Some families are unable to adequately train alternative good behaviors with positive reinforcement alone.
 Others cannot stop bad behaviors.
-In these cases, punishments are a better option than permissiveness.
+In these cases, punishments given under strict guidelines are a better option than permissiveness.

 Punishments should always be the last resort.
-We rarely, if ever use punishments ourselves.
+Many excellent trainers never use punishments and have very good results.
 However, many families do not have the training skills necessary for successfully training a dog with positive reinforcement alone.